ibm-cloud-docs/containers/kubernetes-service-cli.md

 ### `ibmcloud ks alb autoupdate get`
 {: #cs_alb_autoupdate_get}

-Check whether automatic updates for the Ingress ALB add-on are enabled and whether your ALBs are updated to the latest build version.
+Check whether automatic updates for the Ingress ALB add-on are enabled and whether your ALBs are updated to the latest image version.
 {: shortdesc}

 ```